 There are many reasons workshops make us sigh wearily, and the whole workshop concept is definitely high on the list.

 Unless, someone who knows what they’re doing is running the workshop.
-Someone who can bring some creative thinking to the whole process.
-That’s us, in case you hadn’t worked it out already.
+Someone who can bring some creative thinking to the process.
+Someone with brains.
+Maybe even Three-Brains?

 First, it’s important your workshop has a clear purpose.
-Why are you having the workshop?
+Why are you having it?
 What do you need the outcomes of the workshop to be?

 Whatever it is, ask yourself if you could you achieve that same objective without running a workshop?